Kim Richards Speaks Out About Being Sober, Feeling Better

 Me & Jackson ????❤️… Jackson is a Big Guy!
 Over 17 hands … and is so Loving & Gentle!
 It takes time for them feel safe , loved , & let the trust develop after what they been thru..
 He now is healthy, happy & loved ❤️& has had my Heart since the first time I saw him over a year when he arrived! @skydogsanctuary #wildandfree #passthesafeact #mustangsanctuary

 Are you surprised to hear that Kim Richards is still sober?
 Do you feel like she should return to The Real Housewives of Beverly Hills?
-Sound off in the comments below, and don’t miss RHOBH when it returns to Bravo.
+Sound off in the comments section below, and don’t miss RHOBH when it returns to Bravo.

 [Featured Image by Rachel Murray/Getty Images]